iTwin/itwin-unreal-plugin/README.md

 # itwin-unreal-plugin

-## Supported platforms
+## Introduction

-Only Windows is supported at the moment.<br>
-Only [Unreal Engine 5.3](https://dev.epicgames.com/documentation/en-us/unreal-engine/installing-unreal-engine?application_version=5.3) is supported at the moment.
+The iTwin for Unreal SDK enables streaming of iModels  and reality data from the iTwin cloud into Unreal Engine for high-fidelity visualization and consumption.
+Additionally, the SDK allows Unreal Engine developers to create custom applications which can expand upon the capabilities provided by the SDK out of the box.
+This enables the creation of tailored interactive experiences around iTwins.
+In addition, we provide a pre-compiled plugin version of the SDK.<br>
+The streaming technology is based on the open-source Cesium 3D tiles (link to the Cesium github) and offers great performance even with large datasets.
+The SDK is based on the experience gathered through the technology previews introduced by the Datasmith Connector and the 3DFT plugin during the last year.<br>
+The iTwin for Unreal SDK will supersede these technology demos and become the foundation of our upcoming advanced visualization products.
+It embodies Bentley’s long-term commitment to offering scalable and future-proven technologies and open standards for any visualization needs of infrastructure and Digital Twins. <br>
+This SDK will be regularly updated.
+We appreciate your feedback to turn this exciting new technology into the leading foundation for advanced visualization of Digital Twins leveraging game engine technology.
+We encourage you to participate in the SDK’s development with your ideas, requests and wishes, and help us shape the future of visualization together.

 ## Supported features
+- Real-time 3D rendering, navigation and visualization of iModels with high performance; other iTwin related data will be added in future updates.
+- Accessing saved views
+- Exposed API for custom blueprints (for loading reality data, for example)

+## Supported platforms & requirements
+This initial release supports Windows 11; Windows 10 might work, but has not been tested officially (you may conduct tests on Windows 10 yourself if you would like).
+A version for Mac is in development.<br>
-Only iModels and their Saved Views are supported at the moment ; Reality Data can be loaded through blueprints only (no GUI in ITwinTestApp for them at the moment).
+Only iModels and their Saved Views are supported at the moment; Reality Data can be loaded through blueprints only (no GUI is available in the ITwinTestApp for them at the moment).<br>
-4D Schedules are not yet supported in this version.
+[Unreal Engine 5.3](https://dev.epicgames.com/documentation/en-us/unreal-engine/installing-unreal-engine?application_version=5.3) is the currently supported version.
+Other Unreal Engine versions will be supported in future updates.<br>
+You also need a Bentley account to stream iModels from the cloud.<br>
+To run Unreal Engine, make sure you are using a dedicated GPU.
+The performance largely depends on the power of your graphics card.
+For more information on recommended system specs for Unreal Engine, please visit [Epic's website](https://dev.epicgames.com/documentation/de-de/unreal-engine/hardware-and-software-specifications-for-unreal-engine).

-## <a id="install-plugin"></a> Installing iTwin for Unreal
+## <a id="install-plugin"></a> 1.
+Installing the precompiled iTwin plugin for Unreal

 1. Go to the [Releases](https://github.com/iTwin/itwin-unreal-plugin/releases) page.
 2. Download ITwinForUnreal.zip from the latest release.